Smart Home Design

 To size your network you must have an idea of what devices you want to use and contol from your smart home network.
 Think about camera’s, motion sensors, switches, lights, aircon’s, thermostates and so on.

-- You cannot mix networks into one network.
-Every network technology is in fact a stand-alone network.
+You cannot mix networks into one network.
+Every network technology is in fact a stand-alone network!

 Wow!
 What now?

 In the coming years a new standard for the smart home will be implemented called Matter.
 It will take another few years but this standard eliminates the issue of smart devices in different networks not able to communicate.
-Matter also provides a solution for coverage based on Mesh technology.
-Matter has no real solution for “man in the middle” so that will remain the area where software applications come in.
-This topic will be detailed later.
+Matter also provides a enhanced solution for coverage based on Mesh technology.

 So for now we have to be careful about what devices for what and how to extend coverage.